sa2c/pi-cluster-server/UI/README.md

 ## Running the UI

-First, create a signal folder
-'''
-mkdir signal
-'''

-To run the ui on a Kinect control node, use
+To run the ui on with a Kinect device attached type
 '''
 python3 ui.py
 '''